 Both parties will be offered a right to appeal from a determination regarding the responsibility discovered by the Investigation.
-Appeals are handled by a different party than the original person.

 Informal Resolution

 If both parties agree in writing, it could be possible to resolve the issue with an informal resolution, such as mediation.
 The person to facilitate the mediation must be well trained.
 The school will not use the offer of a resolution as a condition of employment or of continued enrollment in the program.
 The informal resolution may not be required by the school, and may at any time be withdrawn and the process will revert back to the grievance process and a formal complaint.
 In the case of a sexual harassment of a student by an employee, an informal resolution may not be used.